chiffa/BioFlow/dev_log.rst

     - build the laplacian matrix
     - store the laplacian matrix
     - perform sampling on the laplacian matrix
-    - calculate the stats on teh sampling matrix
+    - calculate the stats on teh sampling matrix => This is actually done in interactome analysis
-    - export the rendering to the gdf
+    - (OK) export the rendering to the gdf => this actually is done by a separate object.

 We can already factor out the two methods responsible for a laplacian matrix building.

+Correct the HINT downloading and renaming

+Add to the runtime the estimation of the run completion time => detects slippage

+Add buffering of the main run to allow rapid re-runs to debug the p_value injection

+TODO: Debug why in GDF nodes, the p_vlue dict doens't have all the uniprots in it.
+     -  There seems to be a disconnect between the bslurd in self.node_current.iterkeys() and self.bulbs_id_2_matrix_index.iteritems() in node_props

+     => yes, this is the floor for the flow in node_props is set at 0.01

+Memoization logic is somewhat wacky - it saves to a file on the system rather than a database, but not the entire object, just certain properties.

 Functional:
 -----------
 -   Enforce p-value limitation to what is achievable with the background sampling size.

--   Re-inject the p_values following the comparison back into the output and export them as part of gdf schema
+-   (OK - In testing) Re-inject the p_values following the comparison back into the output and export them as part of gdf schema

--   Normalize the Laplacian (Joel Bader)
+-   (OK - In testing) Normalize the Laplacian (Joel Bader)

--   Increase the fudge factor to ~ 10% of error (Joel Bader)
+-   (OK - In testing ) Increase the fudge factor to ~ 10% of error (Joel Bader)

 -   Integrate the amplification level into the analysis - relative amplitude of perturbation